Skip to content

 Bomber Jacket

 The Mr. Fox bomber reinterprets a familiar silhouette through the discipline of tailoring.
+It is not a sport garment made more considered — it is a tailored jacket made more relaxed.

 Cut with a clean shoulder and balanced proportions, drafted to sit close to the body while retaining the ease the style demands.
 A shirt-style collar replaces the ribbed neckline.
 The buttoned front gives the jacket a quieter, more considered presence.
 Hem and cuffs retain the subtle elasticity of the classic profile.